HamidullahMuslih/ansible/README.md

 # ansible
-This repo holds the ansible codes
+This repo holds the Ansible codes